crazyshrut/Moo-GBT/README.md

 			<li>For MooGBTClassifier calculate Log Loss between predicted probability and sub-objective label(s) </li>
 			<li>For MooGBTRegressor calculate mean squared error between predicted value and sub-objective label(s) </li>
 		</ul>
-	<li> Set the value of hyperparamter b, less than the calculated cost in the previous step and run MooGBTClassifer/MooGBTRegressor with this b.
+	<li> Set the value of hyperparameter b, less than the calculated cost in the previous step and run MooGBTClassifer/MooGBTRegressor with this b.
 The lower the value of b, the more the sub-objective will be optimized </li>
 </ol>

 <br>